openshift/route-monitor-operator/README.md

 ## How does this work?

 ### Exporter
-The operator is making sure that here is one deployment + service of the [blackbox exporter](https://github.com/prometheus/blackbox_exporter).
+The operator is making sure that there is one deployment + service of the [blackbox exporter](https://github.com/prometheus/blackbox_exporter).
 If it does not exist in `openshift-monitoring`, it creates one.

 ### ServiceMonitors